Xv-yn/University/AMED3003/week1.md

 > Not all biomarkers fall under just one category, a biomarker can fall under multiple categories

 - Diagnostic Biomarkers
+  - "Do you have the disease?"
-  - Detects or confirms the presence of a disease; needs to be measured precisely, reliably, repeatedly at low cost; e.g troponin in blood for heart attack.
+  - Detects or confirms the presence of a disease; needs to be measured precisely, reliably, repeatedly at low cost
+  - e.g troponin in blood for heart attack.
 - Prognostic
+  - "How bad is the disease?
+What might happen?"
-  - Describes the recurrence or disease progression; e.g high HER2 receptor positivity in breast cancer.
+  - Describes the recurrence or disease progression
+  - e.g high HER2 receptor positivity in breast cancer.
 - Predictive
+  - "Will this person respond to treatment?
+Or get this disease?"
-  - Presence or change predicts an individual to have a likely favourable or unfavourable effect;
+  - Presence or change predicts an individual to have a likely favourable or unfavourable effect
-    e.g high HbA1c levels predicts advancement to diabetes.
+  - e.g high HbA1c levels predicts advancement to diabetes.
 - Monitoring Response
+  - "Is the treatment working?"
-  - Biomarker that is measured serially to assess the status of the disease for evidence of exposure, or to detect an effect of a product/agent; e.g monitoring blood pressure when being treated with drugs for hypertension;
+  - Biomarker that is measured serially to assess the status of the disease for evidence of exposure, or to detect an effect of a product/agent
+  - e.g monitoring blood pressure when being treated with drugs for hypertension;
-    When level of the biomarker changes with exposure to agent/therapy;
+  - When level of the biomarker changes with exposure to agent/therapy;
-    e.g expected blood glucose level decrease as a response to diabetes treatment
+  - e.g expected blood glucose level decrease as a response to diabetes treatment
 - Safety
+  - "Is this treatment harming the patient?"
-  - That is measured before or after an intervention to indicate extent of toxicity, adverse event;
+  - That is measured before or after an intervention to indicate extent of toxicity, adverse event
-    e.g serum lead levels for lead exposure; urinary cotinine levels to indicate nicotine (cigarette smoke) exposure
+  - e.g serum lead levels for lead exposure; urinary cotinine levels to indicate nicotine (cigarette smoke) exposure
 - Susceptibility
+  - "Are you at risk of getting the disease?"
-  - Biomarker that indicates the potential to develop a disease (who currently does not have the condition); e.g elevated LDL as a risk for developing coronary artery disease
+  - Biomarker that indicates the potential to develop a disease (who currently does not have the condition)
+  - e.g elevated LDL as a risk for developing coronary artery disease

 ## What makes a good biomarker?